-Moles or melanocytic neavi are dark marks on the skin caused by melanocytes which are the cells in the skin that produce pigment (colour).
+Moles or melanocytic neavi are dark marks on the skin caused by melanocytes, which are the cells in the skin that produce pigment (colour).
 Moles vary in colour from the light ‘flesh’ coloured mole through to brown, dark brown and black.
 Moles can be flat or raised, smooth or rough.
-Some have hairs growing from them.
-Moles are usually round with a regular edge.
+Some even have hairs growing from them.
+Healthy moles are usually round with a regular edge.

 Congenital melanocytic neavi are moles which are present at birth.
 Most moles develop during the first 20 years of life but some develop into our 40’s and tend to develop in areas regularly exposed to the sun.
 Darker skins are less likely to develop moles.